IIIF/api/source/api/image/3.0/compliance.md

 At any level of compliance, an image service whose Image Information response includes the `sizes` property must support requests for the sizes listed, and a service whose Image Information response includes the `tiles` property must support requests for the sizes implicit in the `width`, `height` and `scaleFactors` values given for tiles.

 Note that servers may express limits on the sizes available for an image with the optional `maxWidth`, `maxHeight` and/or `maxArea` [Profile Description properties][profile].
 Servers are compliant provided they support the forms of the Size parameter shown above for image sizes up to the limits specified.
-Clients should not assume that Region and Size parameter combinations such as `/full/full/` will be supported.
+Clients should not assume that Region and Size parameter combinations such as `/full/max/` will be supported.

-See also the [deprecation warning about `full`][full-dep].

 ### 3.3 Rotation